christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Yuezhi is the same as Asii.
 The Chinese "Yuezhi" is a exonym—a transcription of the Scythian self-designation "Asii" or "Asiani".
 Iranologist W.B.
 Henning proposed that the ancient pronunciation of the Chinese name yue-zhi = Yuezhi (= Kuchan) can be reconstructed as Gu(t)-t'i .
 Thus, Guti (Gutians), a nomadic people who overran southern Mesopotamia when the Akkadian Empire collapsed around 2154 BCE), and Yüe-chih, are equivalent.

+Yuezhi (Chinese) = Asii (Greek) = Iudii (Hebrew) = Iulii (Latin).
 Iulii is the same as Yuezhi via Hittite Aššuwa.
 The "As" root, meaning "lord" is the core.
 When the Asii migrated westward, the name was rendered in Hiitie as Aššuwa then became Latin "Iulii"—the people of the "As" lords.
 Iulii → Julius.
 The name "Iulius" is simply the Latin rendering of the same root.

 The Asii established a Satrapy System—a network of regional viceroys, each governing a distinct province under the suzerainty of the Steppe core.
 Every "ancient" civilization was a satrapy.